vb/lazyframe/README.md

 ## Why?

-Because embedded content takes time to load.
+Because the JavaScript loaded from the external providers is big and takes much time to load.
+This slows down your site, even if your visitors don't want to see your beautiful videos.

+For example here are the number of requests and filesizes of some well-known services.

 * **Youtube** – 11 requests ≈ 580kb
 * **Google maps** – 52 requests ≈ 580kb